urbanopt/urbanopt.github.io/workflows/disco/disco.md

 capacity analysis, grid impact analysis, automated upgrade cost analysis, and cost-benefit analysis for selected grid control strategies.

+## URBANopt-DISCO Workflow

 The URBANopt<sup>TM</sup>-DISCO workflow leverages the automated **upgrade cost analysis module** to determine the distribution system upgrades required to mitigate any voltage and thermal violations that exist on the feeder and then calculate the cost associated with those upgrades.
 The upgrades currently only include traditional infrastructure upgrade options (reconductoring, upgrade transformers, installing voltage regulators and capacitor banks, and changing the controls or setpoints on voltage regulators and capacitor banks).

-## URBANopt-DISCO Workflow

 Prior to running the DISCO analysis, OpenDSS models for the distribution system need to be created.
- These OpenDSS models, along with the cost database file and technical catalog for distribution system equipment is passed on to DISCO (more details about these inputs is provided below).
-Several URBANopt scenarios can be defined to represent the district with varying amounts of building efficiency, building demand flexibility, PV penetration, and battery storage.
+ These OpenDSS models, along with the cost database file and technical catalog for distribution system equipment is passed on to DISCO (more details about these inputs are provided below).
+Several URBANopt scenarios can be defined to represent the district with varying amounts of building efficiency, electrification, building demand flexibility, PV penetration, and battery storage.

-The DISCO module loops through these scenarios and analyzes the thermal and voltage violations to determine the grid infrastructure upgrades required, if any, and report the associated costs in each case.
+The DISCO module loops through these scenarios and analyzes the thermal and voltage violations to determine the grid infrastructure upgrades required, if any, and reports the associated costs in each case.

 An overview of the URBANopt-DISCO workflow is shown below: